View Single Post

 Connection problems?
 Check out the following steps to be sure you are set up properly.

-Have a look here If LW Will NOT Connect (click blue link) & try these things & if they don't work, then return here.
+Have a look here If LimeWire Will NOT Connect (click blue link) & try these things & if they don't work, then return here.
+Same applies to FrostWire users, since LimeWire 4 and FrostWire are so similar.

 1. Do this simple test for us.
-Using your browser go here: http://www3.limewire.com:6346/ The page should say 'Your test worked!'.
-What happens when you go there?
-If you can't reach that page it means port 6346 is blocked (often by your ISP).
-Don’t worry, most Gnutella clients will use a random port if 6346 is blocked.
+Using your browser go here: A very quick way to check if the port is open or not is via Open Port Check Tool and type in the port number your LimeWire is using.
+Probably best if LimeWire is open when you do this test.
+If the test says it is closed it means that port or port 6346 is blocked (often by your ISP).
+Don’t worry, most Gnutella clients will use a random port if 6346 or 6348 is blocked.
 However, your ISP might filter Gnutella traffic.

-2. Did you configure your firewall so it allows LW full access? (advisable not to have 2 active firewalls b/c they can interfere with each other); Firewall configuration instructions (click on link), or specific Windows XP manual firewall instructions.
-Mac OSX 10.4 Tiger users see firewall instructions HERE!, OSX 10.5 Leopard Firewall instructions
+2. Did you configure your firewall so it allows LW full access? (advisable not to have 2 active firewalls b/c they can interfere with each other); Firewall configuration instructions (click on link).
+Mac OSX 10.4 Tiger users see firewall instructions HERE!, OSX 10.5-6 Leopard & Snow Leopard Firewall instructions

 3. Some adsl/dsl/broadband/satellite or cable modems use NAT firewalls.
 The answer to it is see if it has UPnP support (Universal Plug & Play) which allows the internet program to communicate directly with the device to open whichever ports are required.
 If your device has UPnP support, the option should be be accessible via browsing the device web page.
 Then look for the UPnP setting & make sure it's been checked/enabled. eg: Linksys UPnP setting (click on link) (Most devices with UPnP support have it enabled by default.)